gogit/docker/README.md

 ### List the containers

-	To list the running containers do a "docker ps"
+	To list the running containers

 	```shell